Pi4J/pi4j.github.io/content/blog/2024/20240417_led_matrix_max7219_spi_web.md

 2024-04-17, by Frank Delporte

 Roberto Marquez shared a project with us that uses Java to interface with a MAX7219 SPI device to control an LED matrix.
-It's inspired by the blog "[Raspberry Pi and SPI 8×8 LED matrix example with Java and Pi4j](https://www.hackerspacetech.com/raspberry-pi-and-spi-8x8-led-matrix-example-with-java-and-pi4j/)", but differs in that it is Web-enabled via Spring Boot.
-This project is the starting point to create a weather station in combination with the BMP280, see "[BME280 Sensor (temp, humidity, pressure) via Pi4J, I2C, and JBang](https://pi4j.com/examples/jbang/bme280_temperature_humidity_pressure/)".
+It's inspired by the blog [Raspberry Pi and SPI 8×8 LED matrix example with Java and Pi4j](https://www.hackerspacetech.com/raspberry-pi-and-spi-8x8-led-matrix-example-with-java-and-pi4j/), but differs in that it is Web-enabled via Spring Boot.
+This project is the starting point to create a weather station in combination with the BMP280, see [BME280 Sensor (temp, humidity, pressure) via Pi4J, I2C, and JBang](https://pi4j.com/examples/jbang/bme280_temperature_humidity_pressure/).

 {{< gallery >}}
 {{< figure link="/assets/blogs/max7219/wiring-diagram.png" caption="Wiring diagram" caption-position="center" caption-effect="fade" >}}